Rubiksman78/MonikA.I/README.md

 ![Character AI](images/image_1.png)

 ## :alarm_clock: To develop (if you want to contribute)
-- Improve dialogs to introduce the Submod the first time (telling what it does, how is it different from actual Monika)
+- Improve dialogs to introduce the Submod the first time (telling what it does, how is it different from actual Monika) :white_check_mark:
 - Add saving history of conversations to see again your best interactions
 - Making it like a messaging app with questions/answers listed on a same window
 - Define better facial expressions corresponding to predifined emotions (happiness,fear,surprise...)
-- Convert more functionalities to executable files (TTS,Speech Recognition)
+- Convert more functionalities to executable files (TTS,Speech Recognition) :white_check_mark:
 - Make the better TTS available only on MacOS/Linux for now usable also on other OS.
 - Link this with Live2D for face movements with speech and emotions
 - Face recognition for Monika only to recognize you